 See also: How do I create an offer letter on Remote?

 - Paying for travel expenses: Ideally, in all cases and countries, employees are advised to make the bookings themselves and then request a reimbursement through Remote.
-However, if the client does choose to use some other expense management tool and pay for this directly, the co-employment risk would not be more than usual.

 See also: Add an expense